MODERN MONETARY THEORY – AN INTRODUCTION

 Because MMT is not understood or used governments borrow huge sums to pay for projects, and therefore have to pay the money back plus interest someday.
 The Australian government now pays out $26 billion every year as interest on the federal debt, that is on the money it has borrowed.
 That’s about $2,700 taken from every household in tax.
 MMT shows that this is totally avoidable.

-(Note that MMT is easily applied in countries which create and issue the money they use, but is not easily implemented in those which for instance use US dollars.
-However they could still apply it in situations or for projects where the inputs are available but idle within the country.
-Also the money created probably can’t be used to pay for imports because the exporting country probably wouldn’t want to be paid in a currency they would have little or no use for, other than to pay for imports from the country that did the initial importing.)
+Note that MMT is easily applied in countries which create and issue the money they use, but is not easily implemented in those which for instance use US dollars.
+However they could still apply it in situations or for projects where the inputs are available within the country but are idle.
+Also the money created probably can’t be used to pay for imports because the exporting country probably wouldn’t want to be paid in a currency they would have little or no use for, other than to pay for imports from the country that did the initial importing.

 “But it would lead to mega-inflation.”